-- All requests for medical or compassionate extensions must go through the academic advising central portal only and must be no later than 48 hours following the due date.
+- The essay is designated as 'not eligible' for an Undocumented Absence. - All requests for medical or compassionate accommodations must go through student counselling's absence/academic consideration portal only and must be no later than 48 hours following the due date.
 The course instructor will NOT grant any extensions.
 Please do not email me unless it is absolutely necessary and not just because you are advised to by academic advisors.
 I will only return your email if your situation is NOT covered in the examples below. - If it is approved by academic advising, your extension will be for exactly how many days they approve.
-For example, if the due date was the 10th, and your accommodation is from the 10th to 12th, you will get a 3-day extension (10, 11, 12) meaning your essay is then due by 11:55 pm on the 13th.
-You must then submit your essay through the course website by 11:55 pm on the new due date.
+For example, if the due date was the 10th, and your accommodation is from the 10th to 12th, you will get a 3-day extension (10, 11, 12) meaning your essay is then due by 11:59 pm on the 13th.
+You must then submit your essay through the course website by 11:59 pm on the new due date.
 After that it will be counted as late, and the late penalty will start to apply. - If the accommodation dates given by academic advising start a day or two after the essay due date, your extension is still only for the number of days between their start and end dates.
 For example, if the essay is due on the 10th, and your accommodation is from the 12th to 13th, you will receive a 2-day extension only from the original due date, making it due on the 12th with a penalty applying after that.
 Applying for an accommodation on a Friday and not hearing back from counseling until the Monday will not give you extra days. - Students who have the 'flexibility with assignment deadlines' accommodation from Accessible Education do NOT need to email me.
 You must contact academic counseling to have an extension approved and it will be for a maximum of 3 days.
 Longer extensions will not be granted.
-Therefore, if the due date was the 10th, and you receive the 3 day 'flexibility with assignment deadlines' accommodation, your essay is then due by 11:55 pm on the 13th.
+Therefore, if the due date was the 10th, and you receive the 3 day 'flexibility with assignment deadlines' accommodation, your essay is then due by 11:59 pm on the 13th.